×

 Look for Cracks and Damage

-Use a flashlight to thoroughly examine your basement walls, paying close attention to any cracks.
-Vertical or diagonal cracks wider than 1/8 inch can signal foundation settling or movement and might need professional attention[2][4][5].
-Take photos and measure any cracks you find to track changes over time.
-Small, stable cracks without moisture can often be sealed with waterproof sealant.
-However, larger cracks, especially those showing displaced foundation material, should be evaluated by a professional.
-Repair costs for these types of cracks can range from $500 to $2,500[1].
+Use a flashlight to walk every basement wall.
+Pay close attention to vertical or diagonal cracks wider than 1/8 inch, which can signal foundation settling or movement and may need professional attention.
+Take photos and measure any cracks you find so you can track changes over time.

 Check for Moisture Problems